h-dejmian/Draughts/README.md

 # Launch
 To run the gane:
 - clone repository
-- run Main in your IDE
+- run Main file in your IDE

 # Requirements
 - Java 17